-Being an early adopter of technology, banks have become resilient to change because of their core banking system, which are complex, and reduce their ability to respond to the customer demand for product innovation.
-This often results in a huge increase in their time-to-market
+Being an early adopter of technology, banks have become resilient to change because of their core banking systems, which are complex and reduce banks’ ability to respond to the customer demand for product innovation.
+This often results in a huge increase in their time to market.

-Find out more about how you can replace the complexity of point-to-point interfaces with the elegant simplicity of APIs
+Find out more about how you can replace the complexity of point-to-point interfaces with the simplicity of APIs.